top of page

 As a graduate student, I explored a few polymerases that played roles in either maintaining genetic integrity or the process of adaptation.
 Exploring further about how nature keeps the genome safe, I got interested in studying the DNA damage repair processes.
 Genomic alterations in DNA repair enzyme complex BRCA1-BARD1 are implicated in the high risk for the development of breast and ovarian cancers.
 As a Kleviteer, I am going to survey the BRCA1-BARD1 heterodimeric complex to understand the roles of intrinsically disordered regions (IDRs) accommodated by these giant sister proteins.
 I will be using biochemical, biophysical and structural tools to advance our knowledge in the field.

-When out of lab, I like to play badminton or go out for cycling to explore the beautiful Seattle city.
-On lazy rainy days, I like to spent time doing some mandala art or watch some crazy movies.
+When out of lab, I like to play badminton or go out cycling to explore the beautiful Seattle city.
+On lazy rainy days, I like to spend time doing some mandala art or watch some crazy movies.

 Chris_Cropped.jpg